baptiste-roullin/tweet-to-toot/README.md

 ### To do

-`--concatWith`: Mastodon message id.
+* `--concatWith`: Mastodon message id.
 Optional.
 If provided, the thread will be messageed as a continuation of this message.
 Useful if you want merge threads.
+* Handling of branching threads.

 ## Caveats